cnshingledecker/Dday/parallelREADME.md

 - (File) reaction_fitting_factor_linspace_args/reaction_fitting_factor_vector_arguments.csv
 - (File) Make the csv_model_data file in the parallel baragiola script reference the correct model csv file.

 3. Once you are sure the program is reading from and writing to the correct files, you can run the model.
 The file baragiola_generalized_parallel.py can be ran using the command "mpiexec -n [num_procesors_used] [command to run the file]"; an example is "mpiexec -n 4 python3 baragiola_generalized_parallel.py".
-Be sure to change the num_processors variable in baragiola_generalized_parallel.py to match num_processors_used.
+Be sure to change the num_cores variable in baragiola_generalized_parallel.py to match num_cores_used.